andreshyer/OfflinePaperWallet/README.md

 OfflinePaperWallet is not sponsored or owned by any developer of Bitcoin, Ethereum, or Litecoin.
 That means this is an unofficial application, and should be validated by experienced users.
-I will provide information on how this application works, and why it is safe to use.
+I will provide information on how this application works, and why it is I believe it safe to use.
 There are a few different offline tools that do serve a similar propose to what this provides.
 The difference is that here I will try and explain how the private keys and public addresses are being generated.
-Hopefully this can provide confidence that this is a safe tool to use.
+Hopefully this can provide confidence that this is a 'safe' tool to use.
+Although this is meant to be an offline tool, there is nothing safe in this world.
+It is ideal if the user could verify the tool generates vaild keys through different blockchains, then only the use the application on a device that was NEVER connected to the internet for actual wallets the user intends to keep large amounts of cryto on.
+Also if you find a bug, notice a lack of logic, or anything else that makes this application not safe, please reach out.
+Either I can correct the problem or delete this repo.

 ## General Help